 Black isn’t just for looks, though – it’s highly functional, too!
 For one thing, wearing all-black salon outfits provides a much-needed neutral backdrop when you’re working on a client.

 Have you ever wondered why your stylist stands behind you when they’re done coloring your hair?
 It’s actually so they can see the color against a neutral tone in the mirror, which allows them to see the shades as they truly are, instead of them getting skewed by whatever bright color they might be wearing that day.

-To prevent that, some stylists will cut hair against the backdrop of their clothes/apron.
+To prevent that, some stylists will cut hair against the backdrop of their clothes/aprons.
 The contrast helps them to see hairs that might have otherwise slipped past their scissors.
-Your uniform can double as your secret weapon to giving clients the perfect cuts!
+Your uniform can double as your secret weapon for giving clients the perfect cuts!

 They’re easy to clean

 If you’ve ever worked in a salon, you probably know they have some strict rules regarding how you look.
 Mainly that you aren’t allowed to show up looking raggedy with stained clothes and a tangled bedhead.